KhDenys/django-tortoise/README.rst

 ===============

-This python package is the simplest way to use Tortoise ORM in an existing (maybe not) Django project that uses sqlite or PostgreSQL databases.
+This python package is the simplest way to use Tortoise ORM in an existing (maybe not) Django project that uses sqlite or PostgreSQL databases

 .. image:: https://img.shields.io/pypi/v/django-tortoise.svg